LayanJay/React-todo-app/README.md

 - Edit the added Todos
 - Realtime updates
 - Mobile responsive design
+- User login/signup function

 ---

 ## How to use

 - Fork and clone the project from GitHub.
-- Setup your [firebase](http://localhost:3000) project and get the config key.
+- Setup your [firebase](https://firebase.google.com/) project and get the config key.
 - Install the firebase command line tools to your PC by `npm i firebase -g`
 - If you already installed firebase in your PC, run `firebase init` in the command line inside the cloned directory.
 - Create the `firebase.js` file in the src folder and paste the firebase config variables into the file.